 •DBS Bank: another bank that is popular among small and medium-sized businesses because of the manner in which the services for these types of businesses are implemented;

 •Hang Seng Bank: this is a domestic bank that is client-oriented; HSBC Group holds a majority equity in this bank.

 The classification criteria for the banks presented above are based on the Asiamoney best bank awards 2020 for Hong Kong.

 Choosing the right bank depends on several factors such as international presence or a number of particular services that are offered as part of that bank’s special packages for businesses of individuals in Hong Kong.
 Some may choose a financial institution that has low minimum balance requirements or one that offers professional, high-end banking services (a criteria that may be important for international companies that choose to expand to Hong Kong).
 In addition to this, clients are relying more on digital banking options and the packages provided by banks for this purpose can be an important criterion.
 Finally, it is important to keep in mind that all banks have special policies for due diligence and clients undergo a verification before they can open a bank account in Hong Kong.

-It is advisable to verify the particular requirements set forth by all of the banks listed above before committing to a choice.
+It is advisable to verify the particular requirements set forth by all of the banks listed above before committing to a choice in 2022.
 We remind investors that working with our specialists for company formation purposes can also include guidance and assistance for opening a corporate bank account, as needed.